How do you accept contactless payments tapped on your phone without a card reader? What are the UK options for merchants?

 Sometimes, it is better to use another payment method in person – and you have options here too:

 • QR codes: The app generates a QR code for customers to scan with their phone camera.
-A web page then opens up on their phone where they enter details to finalise the transaction.
-For QR code payments, see PayPal Business, Revolut Business, Square Point of Sale, SumUp App, Zettle Go
+A web page then opens up on their phone where they enter details to pay.
+Accepting QR code payments: Revolut Business, Square, SumUp, Zettle, PayPal Business

 • Keyed entry/virtual terminal: Manually enter card details in the payment app.
 This is sometimes referred to as a ‘virtual terminal’.
-For keyed payments, see Square Point of Sale, SumUp App
+See our comparison of virtual terminals

 • Payment links/pay-by-link: You send a payment URL to a customer who then enters their card payment on a web page to finalise the transaction.
-For payment links, see Revolut Business, Square Point of Sale, SumUp App, Zettle Go
+See our comparison of payment links

 • Taking a picture of card within app: The app allows you to take a picture of a customer’s card, rather than key in card details, to process a payment in person.
 No longer widely used